 The process of capturing seller leads differs from buyer leads because many homeowners try to sell their home themselves, or only contact a seller agent after the home has been sitting on the market without any offers.
 For these reasons, the most effective seller lead generation sources include FSBOs and expired listings.
 You can also review probate and divorce filings, and pay for advertisements.
-Visit our guide to real estate seller leads for more tips.

 How Can I Get Real Estate Clients Fast?

 Getting real estate clients can take time if you rely on more organic methods of lead generation, like network referrals.
 However, if you want to get real estate clients fast, consider paying for leads using a tool like Zillow Premier Agent, which lets you buy leads within your ZIP code.
-Our guide to buying real estate leads can also help you find the best lead generation tool for you and your team.

 How Do New Real Estate Agents Get Leads?

 It can be difficult for new real estate agents to get leads if their network is still small and they don’t have many sales or listings under their belt.
 One affordable way to generate leads is to create keyword-optimized blog content that demonstrates your local knowledge and shows that you’re an expert in your field.
 New agents should also use lead generation tools like BoldLeads.
 Check out our list of tips for new agents for additional ideas.

 Bottom Line — How to Get Real Estate Leads From Craigslist